MicrosoftDocs/cpp-docs/docs/mfc/reference/cftpconnection-class.md

  Nonzero if successful; otherwise 0.
 If the call fails, the Win32 function [GetLastError](http://msdn.microsoft.com/library/windows/desktop/ms679360) may be called to determine the cause of the error.

 ### Remarks
  `PutFile` is a high-level routine that handles all of the operations associated with storing a file on an FTP server.
-Applications that only send data, or that require closer control over the file transfer, should use [OpenFile](#cftpconnection__openfile) and [CInternetFile::Write](../../mfc/reference/cinternetfile-class.md#cinternetfile__write).
+Applications that only send data, or that require closer control over the file transfer, should use [OpenFile](#openfile) and [CInternetFile::Write](../../mfc/reference/cinternetfile-class.md#write).

  Override the `dwContext` default to set the context identifier to a value of your choosing.
 The context identifier is associated with this specific operation of the `CFtpConnection` object created by its [CInternetSession](../../mfc/reference/cinternetsession-class.md) object.
-The value is returned to [CInternetSession::OnStatusCallback](../../mfc/reference/cinternetsession-class.md#cinternetsession__onstatuscallback) to provide status on the operation with which it is identified.
+The value is returned to [CInternetSession::OnStatusCallback](../../mfc/reference/cinternetsession-class.md#onstatuscallback) to provide status on the operation with which it is identified.
 See the article [Internet First Steps: WinInet](../../mfc/wininet-basics.md) for more information about the context identifier.

-##  <a name="cftpconnection__remove"></a>  CFtpConnection::Remove
+##  <a name="remove"></a>  CFtpConnection::Remove
  Call this member function to delete the specified file from the connected server.

 ```